-For amateurs, getting the proper grip is one of the essentials of this game.
+For amateurs, getting the proper grip (how to hold a golf club) is one of the essentials of this game.
 The improper grip will lead to inconsistencies.
 Usually, players employ three types of grips.
 They are – 10 Finger Grip, Interlocking Grip, and Overlapping Grip.
 Try each of them to find out the one best suited for you.

 If you are a beginner and a right-handed player, place the grip in such a way that it is in a diagonal position with the fingers into your left palm.
 The left palm then should be kept at the top of the club.

 If you look down at the club now, you shall see the knuckles of both your index and middle fingers.
 Place your right palm on your left thumb towards the closing part of the grip.